License Editions: For license details, see Plans & Pricing.

 You can perform a full restoration, including Group Metadata, Planner, and Site Data.

-Note: Ensure that the Group is in a configured state.
+📝NOTE: Ensure that the Group is in a configured state.

 Procedure

-Sign in to the Druva Cloud Platform Console and navigate to Microsoft 365 > Groups.
+Sign in to the Druva Cloud Platform Console.

 Click Restore Data.

-From the Snapshot Viewer, select a snapshot.
+In the Snapshot Viewer, select a snapshot.

 Choose the items to restore and click Restore Full Group.